DuyRob/test_profiler/README copy.md

-## Amanote dbt - guide for set up and running dbt
+## Yeah1 dbt - guide for set up and running dbt
 ---
-This is the dbt project for Amanote dbt models with BigQuery connection.
+This is the dbt project for Yeah1 dbt models with BigQuery connection.
 _dbt version: 1.3.0_

 ### Setting up Python environment